 The head supports both Presta and Shrader valves, and the valve heads are protected from dirt and grim with a rubber cap and seal.
 The pump is small and light, so you'll forget that you even brought it with you.

 Since it is smaller, you get less leverage, so inflating tires can take some time.
 However, considering the strong construction and reasonable price, this is a great option to chuck into your pack or pocket for emergencies.

 This CO2-compatible pump from Birzman is stylish with its silver metal body construction and green shaft.
 The shaft connects to a valve head, and you can also buy a CO2 connector kit for even faster inflation.
-The CO2 kit costs £19.99 and adds an additional 46g.
+The optional CO2 kit costs around £19.99 and adds an additional 46g.